 When Gabriel and I were raising pastured pork a few years ago, his mom gave us a copy of Home Sausage Making.
 I should probably be embarrassed to admit this, but the day I opened that book was the first time I ever saw an actual sausage recipe.
 This book has oodles and oodles of sausage recipes and how-tos.
 I had no idea there were so many different kinds of sausage.

-If you like to cook from scratch, or are even remotely serious about cutting down your intake of chemicals, nitrites, and nitrates, I highly recommend this book.
-Not only does it contain 100 recipes such as kielbasa, duck sausage, pepperoni, and this breakfast sausage recipe that I’m about to share, it has lots of great information on stuffing, curing, and smoking your homemade sausages.
+If you like to cook from scratch or are even remotely serious about cutting down your intake of chemicals, nitrites, and nitrates, I highly recommend this book.
+Not only does it contain 100 recipes such as kielbasa, duck sausage, pepperoni, and this breakfast sausage recipe that I’m about to share, but it also has lots of great information on stuffing, curing, and smoking your homemade sausages.

 Thoroughly mix all ingredients together.
 I usually use my hands when I’m only using one pound of pork, but the stand mixer would work as well.